 Over the course of his career, Gomez has taught over 700 photography workshops and traveled to 45 countries on assignments.
 Named as a Quora 2016, 2017 and 2018 Top Writer, a few of his assignments as a photojournalist included coverage of the fall of the Berlin Wall, the Olympics, the Presidential Inauguration, Desert Storm, Joint Task Force Full Accounting in Vietnam, the signing of the Peace Accords in El Salvador, Uphold Democracy in Haiti, 50th Anniversary of D-Day in France, 50th Anniversary of VE-Day in England, Northern Watch in Turkey, and the 1994 Rwandan refugee crisis in Africa.

 In 1999, Gomez turned to the lucrative field of glamour photography to supplement his income and founded the popular website GarageGlamour.com.
 His success in photography made him a popular instructor in glamour, fashion, beauty, commercial and editorial photography.
 He’s conducted photography workshops, lectures and seminars in the United States, Mexico, Canada and Europe.
-As a guest speaker at PhotoImaging & Design Expos (2003, 2004, San Diego) and Photo Plus Expos (2004, 2005, 2006, 2009, 2010, New York) he’s lectured as a Lighting Master and on Internet Strategies and Guerilla Marketing, where he drew standing-room-only crowds.
-In addition, he’s discovered a Penthouse Pet (Jana Adams: Oct.
-1986) and Playboy Playmate (Holley Dorrough: April 2006) and six Playboy Special Editions models.
+As a guest speaker at the PhotoImaging & Design Expo in San Diego and the Photo Plus Expos in New York, he’s lectured as a Lighting Master and on Internet Strategies and Guerilla Marketing, where he drew standing-room-only crowds.

 He’s authored five photography books including Garage Glamour: Digital Nude and Beauty Photography Made Simple, (Amherst Media, 2006), Rolando Gomez’s Glamour Photography: Professional Techniques and Images (Amherst Media, 2007), Rolando Gomez’s Posing Techniques for Glamour Photography (Amherst Media, 2008) and Rolando Gomez’s Lighting for Glamour Photography: Techniques for Digital Photographers (Amherst Media, 2010).
-His fifth photography book, Photographic Therapy–The Power of Photography to Help Build or Rebuild Self-Esteem, originally released in 2010, with it’s second release in 2014 and is being updated for a re-release.
+His fifth photography book, Photographic Therapy–The Power of Photography to Help Build or Rebuild Self-Esteem, originally released in 2010, with it’s second release in 2014 is being updated for a re-release.